 - Missing that depends on the unnoticed input variable

-17) List a few problems that Data Analyst usually find out while performing the analysis?
+17) List a few problems that Data Analysts usually find out while performing the analysis?

 The following are the problems that are usually encountered while performing Data Analysis-

 - Duplicate entries and spelling mistakes harm the data quality

 - Referring data from a poor source may create a problem as it would require a lot of time to clean the data